Precedence effect: History

-Appearance
+Conditions for occurrence

-The precedence effect appears if the subsequent wave fronts arrive between 2 ms and about 50 ms later than the first wave front.
+The precedence effect occurs if the subsequent wave fronts arrive between 2 ms and about 50 ms later than the first wave front.
 This range is signal dependent.
-For speech the precedence effect disappears for delays above 50 ms, but for music the precedence effect can also appear for delays of some 100 ms.
+For speech, the precedence effect disappears for delays above 50 ms, but for music, the precedence effect can still occur with delays approaching 100 ms.

 In two-click lead–lag experiments, localization effects include aspects of summing localization, localization dominance, and lag discrimination suppression.
 The last two are generally considered to be aspects of the precedence effect: